 Shared mailboxes are particularly important for customer support teams managing SLA response times, sales teams handling inbound leads, operations teams coordinating with suppliers or partners, and any team where email response time directly affects customer satisfaction or retention.

-For a complete guide on shared mailbox best practices for customer-facing teams, see our dedicated guide.
+For a complete guide on shared mailbox best practices for customer-facing teams, see our shared mailbox best practices guide.

 Can you use both?